 USB Drive Requirements for Recording Videos

-One or more features on your Model X requires the use of a flash drive (for example, Dashcam, Sentry Mode that meets these requirements:
+One or more features on your Model S requires the use of a flash drive (for example, Dashcam, Sentry Mode and Track Mode (if equipped) that meets these requirements:

 - Minimum storage capacity of 64 GB.
 Use a flash drive with as much available storage as possible.
 Video footage can occupy a large amount of space.

 - A sustained write speed of at least 4 MB/s.
 Note that sustained write speed differs from peak write speed.